KwanLab/Autometa/docs/source/running-autometa.rst

 Useful options
 --------------

 ``-c`` : In case you have configured nextflow with your executor (see :ref:`Configure nextflow with your 'executor'`) and have made other modifications on how to run nextflow using your ``nexflow.config`` file, you can specify that file using the ``-c`` flag

 To see all of the command line options available you can refer to `nexflow CLI documentation <https://www.nextflow.io/docs/latest/cli.html#command-line-interface-cli>`_

 Resuming the workflow
 ---------------------

 One of the most powerful features of nextflow is resuming the workflow from the last completed process.
 If your pipeline was interrupted for some reason you can resume it from the last completed process using the resume flag (``-resume``).
 Eg, ``nextflow run KwanLab/Autometa -params-file nf-params.json -c my_other_parameters.config -resume``

 Execution Report
 ----------------

 After running nextflow you can see the execution statistics of your autometa run, including the time taken, CPUs used, RAM used, etc separately for each process.
-Nextflow would generate a summary report, a timeline report and a trace report automatically for you in the ``${params.tracedir}/pipeline_info`` directory (``${params.tracedir}`` defaults to ``autometa_tracedir``).
+Nextflow will generate summary, timeline and trace reports automatically for you in the ``${params.outdir}/trace`` directory.
 You can read more about this in the `nextflow docs on execution reports <https://www.nextflow.io/docs/latest/tracing.html#execution-report>`_.

 Visualizing the Workflow
 ------------------------

 You can visualize the entire workflow ie. create the directed acyclic graph (DAG) of processes from the written DOT file.
 First install
 `Graphviz <https://graphviz.org/>`_ (``conda install -c anaconda graphviz``) then do ``dot -Tpng < pipeline_info/autometa-dot > autometa-dag.png`` to get the in the ``png`` format.

 Configure nextflow with your 'executor'
 ---------------------------------------

 For nextflow to run the Autometa pipeline through a job scheduler you will need to update the respective ``profile`` section in nextflow's config file.
 Each ``profile`` may be configured with any available scheduler as noted in the `nextflow executors docs <https://www.nextflow.io/docs/latest/executor.html>`_.
 By default nextflow will use your local computer as the 'executor'.
 The next section briefly walks through nextflow executor configuration to run with the slurm job scheduler.

 We have prepared a template for ``nextflow.config`` which you can access from the KwanLab/Autometa GitHub repository using this
 `nextflow.config template <https://raw.githubusercontent.com/KwanLab/Autometa/dev/nextflow.config>`_.
 Go ahead
 and copy this file to your desired location and open it in your favorite text editor (eg. Vim, nano, VSCode, etc).